 Field: Modern Europe; Advisor: de Grazia; Year: 2015

-Robert Corban is a doctoral student in the Department of History at Columbia.
-A native of Tupelo, Mississippi, Robert received his Bachelor of Arts degrees in History and Sociology from the University of Mississippi in 2013.
-There he was awarded distinction for the honors thesis that he wrote about Sicilian agriculture and the political economy of Italian unification.
+Robert Corban is a doctoral candidate in the Department of History at Columbia.
+Born and raised in Tupelo, Mississippi, Robert earned bachelor of arts degrees in history and sociology from the University of Mississippi in 2013.
+As a graduate of the Sally McDonnell Barksdale Honors College, Robert also received distinction for the thesis that he wrote about the economics of peasant agriculture and the politics of unification in the Kingdom of Two Sicilies.

-Robert conducted research on similar topics as a graduate student in modern European history at Syracuse University, where he completed a Master of Arts degree in 2015.
-With support from the Maxwell School of Citizenship and Public Affairs, Robert worked in several state, city and private archives around the Po Valley, reading and writing about Benito Mussolini’s ‘Battle for Grain’ and the broad range of agricultural programs introduced by the dictatorship in that particular region of the Italian peninsula.
+Robert conducted research on similar topics in the history of agriculture in Italy and Southern Europe as a graduate student at Syracuse University, where he completed a master of arts degree in 2015.
+With support from the Maxwell School of Citizenship and Public Affairs, Robert worked in several state, city and private archives around the Po Valley, reading and writing about Benito Mussolini’s ‘Battle for Grain’ and the broader campaign to regiment production in that region in the period between the First World War, the March on Rome and the Great Depression.

-During his tenure at Columbia, Robert has also worked as a AHA-Mellon Research Associate at the New York Botanical Garden and a member of the Environmental Sciences and Humanities Research Cluster in the Center for Science and Society at Columbia.
-Robert also serves as the Rapporteur of the University Seminar in Economic History.
-His contact information and curriculum vitae can be found in full on Academia.edu.
+During his tenure at Columbia, Robert has worked as an AHA-Mellon Research Associate at the New York Botanical Garden and a member of the Environmental Sciences and Humanities Research Cluster in the Center for Science and Society at Columbia.
+He also serves as the Rapporteur for the University Seminar in Economic History.
+Robert’s contact information and curriculum vitae can be found in full on Academia.edu.